Configuration

 Forge reads forge.toml at startup and substitutes environment variables.
 Each section configures a different subsystem.
 Sections you omit use sensible defaults.

 Environment variables use ${VAR_NAME} syntax (uppercase letters, numbers, underscores).
-Unset variables remain as literal strings.
+Default values are supported with ${VAR-default} or ${VAR:-default} syntax.
+Unset variables without defaults remain as literal strings.

 Sections